 These Agile leaders are considered to be the ones who learn and simultaneously teach other practitioners throughout their whole professional career.
 This continuous stream of guidance helps the teams to understand the framework quickly and successfully exhibiting the SAFe principles.

 3. Core Values

-The SAFe Agile is standing on these four core values.
+The SAFe Scaled Agile framework is standing on these four core values.
 They are as follows:

 - Built-in Quality

 This alignment starts at various strategic theming schemes in the Portfolio Backlog, moves on to Road-mapping and Vision of Program Backlogs, and finally moves over to Team Backlogs.